 For his work both on and off the court, Hamilton was honored as one of four finalists for the 2000 Coach Wooden "Keys to Life" Award.
 The award is given annually to a coach who best exemplifies Coach John Wooden's philosophy of emphasizing that impacting the life of a student is more significant than any winning percentage.
 He was named one of Tallahassee's Top 33 citizens in 2004 by the Tallahassee Democrat, inducted into the Gaston County (N.C.)
 Hall of Fame in 2007 and was honored by his hometown of Gastonia, N.C. in 2012 for his accomplishments during his career.

 Hamilton was inducted into the Tennessee Sports Hall of Fame in 2013.
 As one of the top players at the University of Tennessee-Martin during his playing career, Hamilton's roots run deep in the state of Tennessee.
 He served as a team captain during his career at UT Martin and received both the team's Most Valuable Player Award and the Best Defensive Player award his senior season and is a charter member of the school's Hall of Fame.

 Hamilton's induction into the Tennessee Sports Hall of Fame marks the fifth Hall of Fame he will be a member of during his illustrious career.
-He is a member of the Austin Peay State University, University of Tennessee at Martin, University of Miami and Gaston County (NC) athletic Hall of Fames.
+He is also a member of the Austin Peay State University, University of Tennessee at Martin and University of Miami athletic Hall of Fames.

 Hamilton went to Miami from Oklahoma State where he spent four years rebuilding the Cowboys' program.
 He led them to consecutive appearances in the NIT, the first back-to-back postseason appearances for OSU since the 1953 and 1954 seasons.
 While at Oklahoma State, he recruited and coached former Florida State assistant coach Corey Williams who was named the head coach at Stetson in June of 2013.